Wilfred/trifle/docs/Boolean-If.md

 `(if CONDITION THEN)`
 `(if CONDITION THEN ELSE)`

 The macro `if` takes two or three arguments.
-If the condition is [truthy](Boolean-Truthy.md), the THEN expression is evaluated and returned.
+If the condition evaluates to a [truthy](Boolean-Truthy.md) value, the THEN expression is evaluated and returned.
 Otherwise, the ELSE expression is evaluated and returned.

 If no ELSE expression is given, `if` returns `null`.